MaxManthey/rss-news-extraction/README.md

 ### Run

-To run the project, make sure to add path variables for where you want your database to be saved [first arg] and the folder where your JSON files are saved [second arg].
+To run the project, make sure to add a connection String for your Database [first arg] and the folder where your JSON files are saved [second arg].

 ### Error Output